nekromant/esp8266-frankenstein/README.md

 If everything goes well - you'll be running your new firmware in a few seconds.
 Note, `tftp` doesn't check what stuff you have in your image...

-# Known bugs

-* Espressif SDK updates can cause issues

-To build against SDK V1.0.0 and later you need to set a specific configuration item `CONFIG_ESP8266_NEED_ESPCONN_INIT`.
-This workaround is presently required because it is not simple to determine the SDK version.

-* iwscan just hangs and iwconnect never connects to an access point

-This happens right after flashing Frankenstein for the first time.
-Power-cycle (e.g remove and apply power, not just soft-reset) and it will work.
-This is a known bug, I'm working on a fix.

-* Firmware is unstable and randomly reboots.

-Just after flashing run `wipeparams`.
-Stored settings from older SDK tend to confuse Espressif's blobs and make them go nuts.

-* gpio controls only gpio0 and gpio2

-Known limitation, since only these are broken out on my modules.
-It's somewhere on my TODO list.
-Note that selection of the full range of valid GPIOs now exists for the `dht22`, `ds18b20`,  and the i2c commands.

-#SDK compatibility status:

-1.0.1b2: Doesn't work.
-Impossible to connect to a network, constant crashes

-1.0.1b1: Works.